Sipocot: Economy

+The local economy of Sipocot is primarily driven by agriculture, forestry, and small-scale industries.
+Major agricultural products include rice, coconut, corn, and root crops, while forest products such as timber and rattan are also harvested in the upland barangays.
+In recent years, the town has seen growth in commerce, education, and public services, with ongoing efforts to expand infrastructure and attract investment.

-Businesses in the town are tourism.
-Susong Daraga Hill is located in Barangay Impig and is one of the best tourist spots in Sipocot, Overlooking the downtown area or Centro.
+Businesses in Sipocot are tourism.
+One of the town's tourist spots, Susong Daraga Hill, is located in Barangay Impig, overlooking the downtown area or Centro.

 Commercial businesses are heavily concentrated in the town proper.
 The commercial area stretches from Impig to North Centro to South Centro and to Barangay Tara.
 The CBD or Central Business District is located in the South Centro Area.

 The Main market however is located in the North Centro.
 Back in the 1940s the 1st district of Camarines Sur's financial center was located in the municipality of Ragay.
 In 1987 the financial district was relocated to Sipocot.
-So the town grew rapidly and became at Par with the much larger areas of Daet, Calabanga, Pili, Iriga and Tagkawayan in CALABARZON.
+So the town grew rapidly and became at Par with the much larger areas of Daet, Calabanga, Pili, Iriga and Tagkawayan in Calabarzon.

-In 2021 Sipocot had been qualified for cityhood and at present is pending.
+In 2021, Sipocot had been qualified for cityhood and at present is pending.

-Banks and financial institutions in Sipocot include Land Bank of the Philippines, Rural Bank of Sipocot, Producers Savings Bank, CARD Bank, BDO Network Bank, BLVING Lending Corporation, M Lhuillier, Palawan Express Pera Padala, Cebuana Lhuillier, Henry Lhuiller, Countrygold Pawnshop and many more.

-Prominent establishments in Sipocot includes Tom Eloy Convenient Store, Alson's Trading, Xocio Supermart, Jybon Inasal and may more.
-7-11 Convenience Stores are also present with 2 branches in Brgy.
-North Centro and Tara.